 FarmRaise Premium members were able to sit down with Rob Myers, from the North Central SARE program, and ask their top questions about SARE’s popular “Farmer Rancher” grants.
 Below are some highlights from the discussion, as well as answers to commonly asked questions.

-SARE is a US Department of Agriculture program that supports on-farm research and education with grant funding for farmers.
-Operating across four regions of the country, SARE is made up of committees of farmers, ranchers, researchers and educators that evaluate and administer grant funding directly for farmers and agricultural professionals.
+The Sustainable Agriculture Research and Education (SARE) program is a competitive grant program administered by the U.S. Department of Agriculture (USDA).
+SARE supports on-farm research and education by providing farm grants for research and education projects that focus on sustainable practices.
+It is made up of committees of farmers, ranchers, researchers and educators that evaluate and administer grant funding directly for farmers and agricultural professionals.